okta/okta.github.io/_source/_posts/2019-08-07-deploy-a-spring-boot-app-with-aws-elastic-beanstalk.md

 Spring Boot with Spring Security is a fantastic solution for Java-based web development.
 With relatively little code, developers can implement, test, update, and expand authentication schemes easily and securely.

-In this tutorial, you will build a very simple “Hello World” app in Spring Boot with OAuth 2.0 / OpenID Connect and Okta as the OAuth provider.
+In this tutorial, you will build a very simple "Hello World" app in Spring Boot with OAuth 2.0 / OpenID Connect and Okta as the OAuth provider.
 It will use AWS as the cloud provider, deploying through AWS Elastic Beanstalk.

 ## Why AWS Elastic Beanstalk?